openshift-pipelines/must-gather/README.md

 # Pipelines must-gather

-`must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that expands its capabilities to gather openshift-pipelines debug information.
+`must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that extends its capabilities to gather openshift-pipelines debug information.

 It currently supports the following architectures:
 - `linux/amd64`